 All patients of UCS Healthcare are asked to take this survey.
 Just click the link – the survey takes less than five minutes and helps improve our programs.

 If you have an issue with the treatment, service or interaction you have experienced at UCS Healthcare, we want to know about it so we can address the problem.
 Similarly, if you have had a positive experience or have a suggestion for us, we want to hear about those thoughts and ideas as well.
 Click here to document your suggestion or complaint.

 Your message will be reviewed by the UCS management team with 24-48 business hours.
 If you would like someone to contact you, please include your name, the best phone number to reach you and your email address if possible.
 All feedback is confidential.
 As long you do not see this as a violation of your rights as a patient, please use this form.
 You can also email us at firstname.lastname@example.org.

 This form is available in the lobby of each location as well.

 UCS Healthcare defines a grievance as a perceived violation of a patient’s rights.
 The UCS Healthcare management team reads and responds to every grievance.
-You can ask for a printed copy at the front desk of any UCS location.
 If you’re not sure what your rights are, please read the section below, “What are Patient Rights?”.

-Please choose to download a PDF or a Word document located below, print the form, complete it and bring it to UCS or email it to firstname.lastname@example.org.
+The grievance form is available here in a pdf or Word format.
+Please download it, complete it and bring it to UCS or email it to email@example.com.
 You may also ask for a printed form and a pre-addressed envelope from any of our locations to mail it directly to our clinical director.

 What are Patient Rights?